Canada, Québec: Saguenay & Charlevoix Hiking Tour

 Small groups or private tours, fully supported with drivers/guides and vehicles, all lodging and most meals included.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.

-Includes 6 days, 5 nights, 5 breakfasts, ground transportation, park entry fees, luggage handling, sales tax
+Includes 6 days, 5 nights, 5 breakfasts, relevant maps and trail notes, car rental recommendations, 15% sales tax

 Single Occupancy: 895

 All details and pricing are subject to change without notice.

 Please see above for accurate pricing and inclusions, unless we have proposed a customized trip for you and those details are provided in your custom proposal.

 1. Choose an advertised date to join a small group, or see our Join a Group page to see where groups are already forming.